 - A Sticky Note icon in the Tools panel.
 This is used for placing a Pin on the layout.

 - A Sticky Note pin on the layout.
 This indicates the location on the layout to which the Sticky Note is related.

 - A Sticky Note.
-This contains the message.
+This contains a status and a message.

 Adding a Sticky Note

 Step 1.
 In the Tools panel, select the Sticky Note tool.